uche7/notify/README.md

 - JSONPlaceholder data is treated as read-only; mark-as-read happens locally.
 - Polling (30s) is sufficient for “real-time” behaviour in this context.
 - Dark mode toggle is managed via `next-themes` and Tailwind’s dark variants.

 ---

-## Known limitations & future work

-1. **Persistence**: Settings are browser-local; a real app would sync to a backend per user.
-2. **Data source**: Notifications use a mock API; real updates would require actual endpoints or WebSockets.
-3. **Testing**: No automated tests yet (unit or E2E).
-Hooks and components would benefit from coverage.
-4. **Accessibility**: Baseline support exists, but additional ARIA roles, `aria-live` regions, and SR-only labels should be audited.
-5. **Performance**: Virtualization or pagination could be added for larger data sets.
-6. **Animations**: Toasts and cards have basic transitions; Framer Motion integration could enhance motion.
-7. **Bulk actions**: Only a single “mark all” quick action exists; multi-select or more granular bulk tools are future goals.

----